KubbyDev/microcontroller-article/README.md

 # Deeply understanding the blink program

 An article about microcontroller programming.
 We start with an Arduino UNO and the Arduino IDE and gradually remove pre-made things to understand how things work.
 The article is publicly available a page hosted by GitHub pages:
 <https://kubbydev.github.io/microcontroller-article/>

-English translation comming soon